Why did you decide to pursue a graduate degree?

 What is it specifically, that your program offers, that attracted you?

 Educational Studies is flexible in terms of course requirements and disciplinary approaches, allowing students the freedom to go where they need to go.
-My co-supervisors Dr. Shan and Dr. Andreotti offer two different yet complementary areas of expertise, so it is thrilling to learn from them.
-As a doctoral student, your relationship with your supervisor is crucial, so I am lucky to work with two professors who are both intellectually and pedagogically strong.
+As a doctoral student, your relationship with your supervisor is crucial, so I am lucky to work with a professor who is both intellectually and pedagogically strong.

 What was the best surprise about UBC or life in Vancouver?